TheAmazinGreat/86-Motor-VPF-FFB-Base/readme.md

 | Main Connector Journal x2 | 2 | None | Stick Connector Journals |
 | 2020Extension_TM_WARTHOG | 1 | Build Plate Only/None | TM Warthog Threads for 2020 Extension |

+Mabo Gimbal - This is the orignal gimbal I based the TAG gimbal off of, if you want to print a traditional gimbal that is a bit beefed up but less optimized choose this one.
+This has both the 2020 extension option and the one piece threaded TM grip attachment for the main stick as an option.
+Use above reference quantities to determine how much of each STL to print.

 # BOM
 Where possible, all hardware has a McMaster Part # to help indicate correct specifications.
 BOM updated from Gadroc's where known to be different.
 (Belts, pulleys, motor mounting screws are correct for 86 Motors)